rsc-ontologies/rxno/docs/flowchart.md

 N: 8
 Y: 4

-4. Is a fused ring system necessarily created (including when resulting from changes to existing rings)?
+4. Is a fused ring system necessarily created (incl. when resulting from changes to existing rings)?
 N: 5
 Y: FUSED-RING SYSTEM FORMATION